Darlene Menzies: FinFind Founder and Tech Visionary

 Updated on 3 August 2017

-This Women’s Month SME South Africa will celebrate South African women entrepreneurs, pioneers and innovators.
-Join us as we highlight their successes, sacrifices and struggles.
-Follow the conversation on Facebook, Twitter and Instagram at #SMEWomenInnovate.
+This Women’s Month, SME South Africa celebrates South African women entrepreneurs, pioneers, and innovators.
+Join us as we highlight their successes, sacrifices, and struggles.
+Follow the conversation on Facebook, Twitter, and Instagram at #SMEWomenInnovate.

 Darlene Menzies is a pioneer in the South African tech space.
 An innovator and serial entrepreneur, she has often been one of the few women tech-preneurs in any room.

-Since its launch in 2015, Finfind has gone on to attract hundreds of thousands of users and has facilitated thousands of small business loan leads.
+Since its launch in 2015, Finfind has attracted hundreds of thousands of users and facilitated thousands of small business loan leads.

 Last year, Finfind successfully secured a large investment from Kingson Capital, allowing it to improve the platform’s capability.